Identifying sporadic malfunctions of the server connection

 Pinpointing faulty server connections

-To examine the untreated server connections more closely, clicking on a peak limits the time range to this time interval.
+To examine the potenial problem server connections more closely, clicking on a peak limits the time range to this time interval.
 Similarly, zooming in a few times enables a very short interval to be displayed.

 Switching to the ‘Peers’ tab now allows you to see the servers contacted in the time interval concerned.
 Sort them by ‘invalid connections’ again to immediately see the servers with the most errors (see screenshot).
-For a more detailed look at why server connections aren’t working, you can now create and download a pcap from the ‘packet buffer’ for the selected period and IP pair.
+For a more detailed look at why server connections aren’t working, you can now start a recording from the browser for the selected period and IP pair.
+You can choose between the classic pcap download, e.g. to investigate at a later time, or with Wireshark.
+Alternatively, you can analyse further in a browser by clicking on the Webshark preview and generate a pcap for direct display, similar to Wireshark.
+A click on the download button is sufficient to select the analysis tool Webshark or to start the pcap download.

 Hence, despite vague user information, you can still identify the affected server in a matter of seconds and examine the malfunction in detail using the isolated network traffic.